-- (a) The researcher may find it difficult to stratify the universe into homogeneous strata. - (b) Appropriate size of sample which ensured the uses of sampling simple random is not be determined so easy to from each of the stratum. - (c) The error caused due to wrong stratification cannot be Therefore, compensated even by taking large samples. faulty stratification will yield biased results. - (d) In of disproportional stratified sampling if case the weight assigned different strata faulty the result to are not only fail in sample will to be representative of the universe, it might also yield biased results. - CLUSTER SAMPLING:
+- (a) The researcher may find it difficult to stratify the universe into homogeneous strata. - (b) Appropriate size of sample which ensured the uses of simple random sampling is not so easy to be determined from each of the stratum. - (c) The error caused due to wrong stratification cannot be compensated even by taking large samples.
+Therefore, faulty stratification will yield biased results. - (d) In case of disproportional stratified sampling if the weight assigned to different strata are faulty the result in sample will not only fail to be representative of the universe, it might also yield biased results.

+CLUSTER SAMPLING:

 As simple random sampling and stratified random sampling-cause heavy expenses due to the coverage of large and sparsely dispersed population and since the elements chosen in sample may lack uniformity, the total area of interest which happens to be large one, it may be conveniently divided into a number of smaller non-overlapping areas and thereafter a number of these small areas, usually called cluster, maybe chosen with the ultimate sample consisting of all the units in these small areas of cluster.
 These clusters may be household, city wards, or various social units.
-However, simple random sampling methods are used to make the sampling of clusters from the universe ; then from these selected clusters the constituent elements are drawn on the basis of random sampling, e.g. if a social scientist desires to conduct a sample study of the problems of the aged in villages of a district, he may proceed as follows :- included in the sample, he makes a list of aged persons under its jurisdiction, above a particular age.
-For each of the villages he selects a sample of desired size on the basis of simple random sampling.
+However, simple random sampling methods are used to make the sampling of clusters from the universe; then from these selected clusters the constituent elements are drawn on the basis of random sampling, e.g. if a social scientist desires to conduct a sample study of the problems of the aged in villages of a district, he may proceed as follows:- sample of desired size on the basis of simple random sampling.
 In this way the researcher sets probability of random sampling of elements which are consistent either to a lesser or greater extent.
 Thus the researcher becomes capable of avoiding enormous expenses which would have been incurred in course of simple random sampling procedure.
-When the researchers researcher resorts to sub sampling within the clusters it is called Multi-stage sampling because the sampling technique is carried out in various stages, progressively from more inclusive to less inclusive sampling units until he obtains his desired sample.
+When the researchers researcher resorts to sub-sampling within the clusters it is called Multi-stage sampling because the sampling technique is carried out in various stages, progressively from more inclusive to less inclusive sampling units until he obtains his desired sample.
 Thus it is a further development of the principle of cluster sampling.
 It is more flexible than any other methods of sampling.

 First, the researcher enlists all the villages within the district and selects a sample through the procedure ensuring random method.
-For each of the villages
+For each of the villages included in the sample, he makes a list of aged persons under its jurisdiction, above a particular age.
+For each of the villages he selects a